NitrofMtl/ADC_SEQR/ReadMe.md

 # Arduino DUE ADC_SEQR

-## ADC_SEQUEL enable the Sam3x adc sequencer PDC
+## ADC_SEQUR enable the Sam3x adc sequencer PDC

 # Feature

 -Faster analog reading: no wake up time, ADC stay on all the time.
 -Free up MCU: micro controller do not wait for conversion, it is done in background and result conversion data is render trough interrupt routine.
--Fast sample rate: conversion are time with ADC clockk set by prescaler, clock goint from 164KHz and 48Mhz (final conversion time not known).
+-Fast sample rate: conversion are time with ADC clock set by prescaler, clock going from 164KHz and 48Mhz.
 -Enable the usage of pin 52 for another analog input.
 -Enable internal temp sensor
 -Could activate any wanted number of analog pin.

 # Limitation
--Final conversion sample time not known (need help for this...).
+-Final conversion sample time not known.
+Some test have been made with micros() chronos to give an estimation of the sample rate but the result given by the ADC_sampleRate() function are for reference only, not for critical timing use.
 -Disable and re-enable function are not fully tested yet.
 -Temp sensor is not accurate: it is more to be use for alarm for extreme temp (-40, +60C ).
 A calibration routine could also be added.

+# Version 2.1
+-Fix begin(...) arguments cast compile error when mixing Ax analog pin and integer -Add function to return approximative ADC sample rate

 # Usage

-ADC_SEQR is a rapper of static member variable and function so user could or not create an instance of it by use of scope operator
+ADC_SEQR is a rapper of static member variable and function so user could or not create an instance or use it with scope operator

 -The user could create an instance if wanted: